Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: Advantages and Limitations

-With respect to using a smart contract for the automatic execution of biometric applications on-chain, two issues need to be borne in mind.
-First, it is reported that gas estimation at the source code level is a difficulty for smart contract development.
-Since biometric applications are resource intensive, the underlying smart contract needs to be developed resource friendly.
+Smart contracts can automatically execute verification processes when predefined biometric conditions are met, eliminating the need for intermediaries.
+In addition, the use of smart contracts on the blockchain enables users to grant or revoke permission for the usage of their biometric data.
+When implementing biometric applications on a blockchain using smart contracts, it is essential to consider two key issues: First, it is reported that gas estimation at the source code level is a difficulty for smart contract development.
+Since biometric applications are resource intensive, the underlying smart contract must be developed in a resource-friendly way.
 Second, special attention is needed for smart contract security and bugs, especially considering the immutability and non-reversibility of transactions.
-Recording on the blockchain, the execution, and the management of biometric templates will be handled by the smart contract.
-Therefore, any existing security problem or bug inside the smart contract leads to a catastrophe.
-For instance, over 60 billion dollars were stolen from the DAO, decentralized autonomous organizations that are entities to operate through smart contracts, due to the recursive call bug \cite{Ref97}.
-As an alternative solution to these problems, an off-chain smart contract has been proposed \cite{Ref98, Ref99}.
+The record on the blockchain, the execution and the management of biometric templates will be handled by the smart contract.
+Therefore, any existing security problem or bug within the smart contract leads to a catastrophe.
+For example, more than 60 billion dollars were stolen from the DAO, Decentralized Autonomous Organizations that are entities to operate through smart contracts, due to the recursive call bug \cite{Ref97}.
+As an alternative solution to these problems, an off-chain smart contract has been proposed \cite{Ref98}.
 Unlike on-chain blockchains, they are executed outside the blockchain by only interested participants.
-While on-chain protocols are better for low-cost computation and non-sensitive transactions, an off-chain smart contract is suggested for operations involving high-cost computation or private information of participants.
-Nevertheless, it’s better to exploit the advantage of an on-chain smart contract jointly for its auditability and trustable characteristics concerning any disputes about the execution of an off-chain protocol.
+Although on-chain protocols are better for low-cost computation and non-sensitive transactions, an off-chain smart contract is suggested for operations involving high-cost computation or private information of participants.
+However, it is better to exploit the advantage of an on-chain smart contract jointly for its auditability and trustable characteristics regarding any disputes about the execution of an off-chain protocol.